Unmindful/EFNET-with-keras/README.md

 Matlab files are used as tarining and validation data.
 * aug_train_data.m: Flips, rotates the training data according to the desired patch
 * aug_test_data.m: Generates the validation patch of given size
 * downscale_testimage.m: Downscales the input as per given scale.
-Is used for test purpose The training and validation mat files can be found [here](https://drive.google.com/file/d/1ug-B6FPuWfFKLays91rGUBuyrc9tHJD6/view?usp=sharing).
+It is used for the test purpose.
+The training and validation mat files can be found [here](https://drive.google.com/file/d/1ug-B6FPuWfFKLays91rGUBuyrc9tHJD6/view?usp=sharing).
 In addition, all the benchmark training and testing images is given [here](https://drive.google.com/file/d/1ug-B6FPuWfFKLays91rGUBuyrc9tHJD6/view?usp=sharing).